Nano (footballer, born 1984): Panathinaikos

 In the summer of 2013, after refusing to show up for training, Nano joined Panathinaikos F.C. from Greece.
 He made his debut in top-flight football on 18 August of that year, featuring the full 90 minutes in a 2–0 home victory over Panetolikos F.C. in the Super League and converting a three-minute penalty kick in the process.

 Nano extended his contract to Pana on 8 December 2014, until 2017.
 During his spell in Athens, he was successively reconverted into a left-back.

 Return to Spain

 On 25 August 2016, Nano signed a two-year deal with Spanish second division team UD Almería.
+He totalled 72 appearances over his first two seasons, but all but missed 2018–19 due to an ankle injury.

+Nano returned to Segunda División B in summer 2019, with the 34-year-old agreeing to a contract at Recreativo de Huelva.